Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Like other title loans, finding a boat title loan that’s entirely online is rare.
 While some lenders advertise online applications, you’ll likely need to have your boat inspected before you’re approved.

-Though the application process varies by lender, expect to follow six general steps when applying for a boat title loan:
+Though the application process varies by lender, expect to follow 6 general steps when applying for a boat title loan:

 - Get an estimate of your boat’s value.
 Before researching lenders, narrow down a ballpark estimate of your boat’s resale value.
-You can fill out a quick form on sites like Boat Trader or NADA guides.
+You can fill out a quick form on sites like Boat Trader or Auto Trader Boats.

 - Compare lenders.
 Pay attention to the lender’s location, loan amounts, rates, terms, and eligibility requirements.
 Many boat title loan providers don’t list much online, so you might need to call to learn what it offers.